-We developed a modified cloud-mask address this problem. algorithm to The International MODIS/AIRS Processing Package (IMAPP) Direct Broadcast algorithm (IMAPP SPA Version 2.1) was obtained from the DRL.
-The IMAPP algorithm includes the code for the MOD35 cloud-mask algorithm.
-We modified the code of the MOD35 cloud-mask algorithm to produce an alternative cloud mask that always used the processing path ("polar day snow") that assumed snow was present.
+We developed a modified cloud-mask algorithm to address this problem.
+International MODIS/AIRS Processing Package (IMAPP) Direct Broadcast algorithm (IMAPP SPA Version 2.1) was obtained from the NASA Direct Readout Laboratory.
+The IMAPP algorithm includes the code for the MOD35/MYD35cloud-mask algorithm.
+We modified the code of the MOD35/MYD35 cloud-mask algorithm to produce an alternative cloud mask that always used the processing path ("polar day snow") that assumed snow was present.
 Then, after snow fraction was calculated (as described below), we used information from the snow-fraction time-series to determine, on a pixel-by-pixel basis, whether the standard cloud-mask product or the modified "polar day snow" cloud-mask product should be applied.